andrewjbarbour/constituent-manager/README.md

 ### Seeding the database

-By default, 500 mock constituents are generated whenever the server starts with Faker.js.
-You can configure how many constituents are seeded with `generateMockData` in `server.ts`.
+By default, the SQLite database is initially seeded with 500 mock constituents.
+You can configure how many constituents are seeded with `generateMockData` in `database.ts`.

 ### Usage